tanghaibao/positional-history/README.rst

 usage for external research.
 The entire pipeline is run as command lines in the order specified in ``run.py``.

-Modify ``orgs.py`` to select only subset of species to be included in the final spreadsheet, which will be something like ``master_list-2010-10-21.tab``.
+Modify ``orgs.py`` to select only subset of species to be included, use CoGe's `OrganismView <http://genomevolution.org/CoGe/OrganismView.pl>`_ to get the dsid and the tag (which is the prefix like `scaffold`, or `supercontig` - as each species seqids are defined a bit differently in CoGe).
+The final spreadsheet will be something like ``master_list-2010-10-21.tab``.
 Before running the pipeline, also make sure the following files are in place.

 * ``bed/species.bed``, BED-format (``chr``, ``start``, ``stop``, ``name``)